akhvorov/vgram/docs/source/examples.rst

 ============================

 Let's read an existing dictionary from the file, fit it more and save.
-If you have little data you can train a dictionary on a large dataset (e.g. all wikipedia articles) and save it.
+If you have little data, you can train a dictionary on a large dataset (e.g., all wikipedia articles) and save it.
 Then fit more on domain-specific data for your task and get a better result than if you fit only on this data.

 .. code-block:: python